quynquyn/lessons/_lessons/class1/lesson11.md

 9.  **The weather this summer is even worse than last summer** *Thời tiết mùa hè này thì tệ hơn mùa hè năm ngoái*
 10.  **He was the smartest thief of all** *Anh ta là tên cướp thông minh nhất*

 ## 4. There is/ there are
-{% include player.html identifier="lesson-ex3" lesson="C1L01" file="C1L11-Explanation3.mp3" %}
+{% include player2.html identifier="examples4" class=lesson.class lesson=page.lesson %}

 1. **Are there any crocodiles in the lake?** *Có con cá sấu này trong hồ không?*
 2. **Are there any museums in district 7?** *Có viện bảo tàng nào trong quận 7 không?*